AtakanSa/CoreAPI/README.md

     * FIX: Validation Errors
 * 0.1.0
     * The first proper release
-    * ADD : Service's and Validators for endpoints
+    * ADD : Services and Validators for endpoints
 * 0.0.1
     * Work in progress